magifranquesa/S2BAVG/README.md

 ### **3. Output Files**

-The script generates a **GeoPackage** output file containing two main layers:
+The script generates a **GeoPackage** output file containing three main layers:

 1. `stratification_layer`: Stratification layer based on biome and fire activity.
+2. `filtered_layer`: Total population after cloud cover and land area filtering.
-2. `sampling_layer`: Final selection of sampled units.
+3. `sampling_layer`: Final selection of sampled units.

+An aditional csv file is generated storing the population size (Nh) and the sample size (nh) per stratum.
+This file is needed for the statistical inference.

 The output file will be stored at the location specified in `output_sampling_path`.